 The HUMAC360 is a small box that offers big results.
 Measuring 4” x 4” x 4” and weighing just 4 pounds, the HUMAC360 attaches to any patient or exercise equipment in seconds, using a 16’ retractable nylon belt.
 When the belt is pulled the HUMAC Software reports velocity, distance, and if a weight is recorded, power.
 These functional parameters are displayed on the screen for proper pacing and distance and in reports for evidence based rehabilitation.
 It could not be easier.Read the Full Story

-These movements can be performed in either the standing, seated or lying (most popular position).
-Most movements around the elbow in everyday life, and in fact sport, occur with the hand free in space (open chain).
-The position of the elbow joint moves in space in relation to the shoulder which makes the two joints co-dependant.
+These movements can be performed in either the standing, or seated (most popular) position.
+Most movements around the wrist in everyday life, and in fact sport, occur with the hand free in space (open chain).
+The position of the wrist joint moves in space in relation to the elbow which makes the two joints co-dependant.
 The action of flexion of the elbow also calls into play the wrist as stabilisation is required for the flexor muscles to function correctly.

 The most popular position for testing and offers the greatest range of motion.
-This was the original position of choice for research as the shoulder could be more easily stabilized (by leaning on it very hard).
-Stabilisation with the chest straps often does not limit the motion of the shoulder during the test.
-The shoulder girdle muscles need to be active to resist the pull of the biceps (isometrically).
-This action is minimal for tricep extension but will often become much greater in bicep flexion.
+This was the original position of choice for research as the wrist could be more easily stabilized (eventually a V shaped stabiliser was developed to stabilise without altering muscle function).
+The forearm should be supinated for this test.
+Stabilisation of the upper body with the chest straps often does not limit the motion of the shooulder during the test.
+The elbow muscles need to be active to resist the pull of the biceps (isometrically).
+This action is minimal for extension but will often become much greater in flexion.
 This motion should be discouraged.
-The arm should be placed at 45 degrees abduction.
-Best for research but not for patient populations.
+The arm should be placed at 25 degrees abduction with 90 degrees elbow flexion.
+Best for research and patient populations.

 To view a set up video press here

 Seated: in the seated position stabilisation usually involves chest straps, an elbow pad and an elbow strap